psycopg/psycopg/docs/advanced/rows.rst

 Later usages of `row_factory` override earlier definitions; for instance, the `row_factory` specified at `Connection.connect()` can be overridden by passing another value at `Connection.cursor()`.

+.. note:: By declaring type annotations on the row factory used in `Connection` or `Cursor`, rows retrieved by `.fetch*()` calls will have the correct return type (i.e. a `dict[str, Any]` in previous example) and your code can be type checked with a static analyzer such as mypy.

 Available row factories
 -----------------------